MCBoarder289/shelf-help/README.md

 but even then, I didn't have a way to know if it was available at my library.

 I decided to put together a quick prototype project, originally in [Plotly's Dash](https://dash.plotly.com/) framework.
-In my work, I had built Dash apps before, but I recently discovered how you can host these webapps on [Render](https://render.com/), and it made me want to make something I could share more broadly.
+Professionally, I had built Dash apps before, but I recently discovered how you can host these webapps on [Render](https://render.com/), and it made me want to make something I could share more broadly.

 So I figured I'd take a dive into React and make a bit more modern app, with a better look and feel, and here we are!